 APBP works to provide educational opportunities and resources to people incarcerated in the six-state Appalachian region.
 We send books to imprisoned people, host book clubs in prison facilities, fight for educational opportunities behind bars, and publish incarcerated authors and artists.

-APBP, in partnership with the West Virginia University Department of English, leads book clubs in both the men’s and women’s facilities at Hazelton Correctional Complex.
+APBP, in partnership with the West Virginia University Department of English, creates book clubs inside prisons.
 Book clubs provide incarcerated men and women with an opportunity to read, discuss, and write about literature.

 We are convinced that higher education has a critical role to play in moving our country away from mass incarceration.
 In prison, college classes generate hope, direction, and purpose.

-These Walls Can Talk, APBP’s publishing wing, is committed to providing a forum for currently incarcerated people to share their creative work as a means of expression and an avenue for sparking dialogue about issues that are often overlooked by the larger society.
+APBP is committed to providing a forum for currently incarcerated people to share their creative work as a means of expression and an avenue for sparking dialogue.